rit-sse/deploy/README.md

 User content is available at `https://<BASE_DOMAIN>/~<USERNAME>/`.
 Content is served from the user's `public_html` folder.
 Should an `index.html` file be available, it will be provided as the folder index.
 Otherwise, a listing of all files in the directory will be shown.
 Currently there is no way to disable this but that will likely change in the future.

+To ensure the `public_html` folder is created automatically, ensure the folder exists within `/etc/skel`.
+This will ensure the folder is created for each user when their account is created.

 ## Environment Variables
 Environment variables are discovered from a `.env` file.
 A sample `.env` file is provided below.
 ```